abhishekn12/Student-data-management/README.md

 # Student-data-management
-One of my first projects developed using cpp
+One of my first projects developed using cpp........

 A simple data base in cpp
 The data stored using this code are:
 1) Registration number